MaibornWolff/codecharta/script/automated_sonar_analysis/README.md

 ### Skip Prompts

+The script will use the defaults and will not prompt at all.

 ```bash
 ./script/automated_sonar_analysis/run_analysis.sh -s
 ```

 ### Custom Execution with Flags

 You can provide flags to customize the execution.
+In this case, it will skip the prompt and use the provided parameter.

 For example:

 ```bash
 ./script/automated_sonar_analysis/run_analysis.sh -k "custom_project_key" -n "Custom Project Name" -p "new_password" -d "/path/to/codebase"